Azure AD B2C based single sign-on

 https://<tenant-name>.b2clogin.com/<tenant-name>.onmicrosoft.com/<policy-name>/oauth2/v2.0/authorize

-The premium WPO365 | LOGIN+ extension (as well as the SYNC and INTRANET bundles) will allow you additionally to map custom claims in the Azure AD B2C ID token to WordPress user profile fields.
+Please note The premium WPO365 | LOGIN+ extension (as well as the SYNC and INTRANET bundles) will allow you to map additional (custom) claims in the Azure AD B2C ID token to WordPress user profile fields.
+This extension will also allow you to use your own custom login domain instead e.g. https://login.contoso.com/ and to embed the Azure AD B2C login form in your WordPress website's login page.
+Scroll down for further |

 Before you start